StephenOTT/forms-manager/README.md

 1. add expression handler to build custom dynmaic permissions for shiro wildcard https://stackoverflow.com/questions/2286648/named-placeholders-in-string-formatting

+1. InjectAware needs to be added to all Tasks.
+The inherit does not work apply to the inject.. it would only inject on the extended properties

+1. There are 4 Serializers:
+   1. jackson used internally by Camunda
+   1. jackson created by Micronuat (with Singleton imports and the Application.yml configuration)
+   1. Jackson used for Smile: formsmanager.core.serialization.JacksonSmileSerialization.class
+   1. Jackson used for Map Store Persistence (JDBC persistence with Hazelcast Mapstore (How the data is stored as JSON in the DB)): formsmanager.core.map.persistence.serialization.JacksonDBSerializationFactory.class

 questions
 1. Member selection for distributed tasks: To only have specific nodes work on specific tasks.